Brand equity is one of those concepts that’ thrown around quite a lot, but not always understood.

 There’s no questioning the value of a strong brand.
 Strong brands consistently outperform weaker brands in the market, and they are better insulated against market fluctuations.

-Ok, that’s two words, but the point is brand equity is what separates the the highest performing brands from the also-rans of the world.
+Ok, that’s two words, but the point is brand equity is what separates the world’s highest performing brands from the also-rans that are content to pick up market share scraps.

-Let’s take a closer look at what we mean by brand equity, why it is so important, and a few steps you can take to start building strong brand equity of your own.
+Let’s take a closer look at what we mean by brand equity, why it is so important, and a few steps you can take to start building some of your own.

 What is Brand Equity?